CartoDB/carto.js/doc/API.md

 ### Events

 You can add custom functions to layer events.
-This is useful for integrating your website with your maps, adding events for mouseovers and click events.
+This is useful for integrating your maps with your website, adding events and triggering results for mouseovers and click events.

 ##### sublayer.featureOver -> (event, latlng, pos, data, layerIndex)